 Xi attends welcome ceremony hosted by Peruvian President Boluarte

+Chinese President Xi Jinping attends a grand welcome ceremony hosted by Peruvian President Dina Boluarte in Lima, Peru, Nov.
+14, 2024.
+(Photo: China News Service/Sheng Jiapeng)

+Chinese President Xi Jinping attends a grand welcome ceremony hosted by Peruvian President Dina Boluarte in Lima, Peru, Nov.
+14, 2024.
+(Photo: China News Service/Sheng Jiapeng)

-LIMA, Nov.
-14 (Xinhua) -- Chinese President Xi Jinping on Thursday attended a grand welcome ceremony hosted by Peruvian President Dina Boluarte.
+Chinese President Xi Jinping attends a grand welcome ceremony hosted by Peruvian President Dina Boluarte in Lima, Peru, Nov.
+14, 2024.
+(Photo: China News Service/Sheng Jiapeng)

-Xi flew in earlier in the day to pay a state visit to Peru and attend the 31st APEC Economic Leaders' Meeting.

 Photos